nikitakot/nestjs-boilerplate/article/article-devto.md

 # Intro

-[NestJS](https://nestjs.com/) is a relatively new framework in node world.
-Inspired by Angular and build on top of Express with full TypeScript support, it brings scalable and maintainable architecture to your applications.
-NestJS also supports [GraphQL](https://graphql.org/) - robust query language for APIs with dedicated, ready to use `@nestjs/graphql` module (in fact, the module is just a wrapper around Apollo server).
+[NestJS](https://nestjs.com/) is a relatively new framework in the Node world.
+Inspired by Angular and built on top of Express with full TypeScript support, it provides scalable and maintainable architecture to your applications.
+NestJS also supports [GraphQL](https://graphql.org/) - a robust query language for APIs with a dedicated, ready to use, `@nestjs/graphql` module (in fact, the module is just a wrapper around Apollo server).

-In this tutorial we're going to build a boilerplate with all basic features you need to develop more complex apps.
-As a database layer we will use [Prisma](https://www.prisma.io/), since it works extremely well with GraphQL APIs.
+In this tutorial we're going to build a boilerplate with all the basic features you will need to develop more complex applications.
+We will use [Prisma](https://www.prisma.io/) as a database layer since it works extremely well with GraphQL APIs, allowing you to map Prisma resolver to GraphQl API resolvers easily.

+By the end of this article we will create simple blog application, which will allow users to register, log-in and create posts.

 # Getting Started

 ### NestJS

 To start playing with NestJS you should have node (version >= 8.9.0) and npm installed.
-You can download and install it from [official web](https://nodejs.org/) or, for example, use [nvm](https://github.com/nvm-sh/nvm) to manage different node versions on your machine as I do.
+You can download and install Node from the [official website](https://nodejs.org/).

-After you have node and npm installed, let's install NestJS CLI and initialise project with it.
+After you have node and npm installed, let's install NestJS CLI and initialise a new project.

 ```shell
 $ npm i -g @nestjs/cli